freenas/freenas-docs/userguide/storage.rst

 deduplicaton can improve storage capacity as less data is written and stored.
-However, the process of deduplication is RAM intensive and a general rule of thumb is 5 GB RAM per TB of storage to be deduplicated.
-**In most cases, using compression instead of deduplication will provide a comparable storage gain with less impact on performance.**
+However, the process of deduplication is RAM intensive and a general rule of thumb is 5 GB RAM per TB of storage to be deduplicated. **In most cases, using compression instead of deduplication will provide a comparable storage gain with less impact on performance.**

 In %brand%, deduplication can be enabled during dataset creation.
-Be forewarned that
-**there is no way to undedup the data within a dataset once deduplication is enabled** as disabling deduplication has
+Be forewarned that **there is no way to undedup the data within a dataset once deduplication is enabled**, as disabling deduplication has **NO EFFECT** on existing data.
-**NO EFFECT**
-on existing data.
 The more data you write to a deduplicated dataset, the more RAM it requires and when the system starts storing the DDTs (dedup tables) on disk because they no longer fit into RAM, performance craters.
-Furthermore, importing an unclean pool can require between 3-5 GB of RAM per TB of deduped data, and if the system doesn't have the needed RAM it will panic, with the only solution being to add more RAM or to recreate the pool.
+Furthermore, importing an unclean pool can require between 3-5 GB of RAM per TB of deduped data, and if the system does not have the needed RAM, it will panic, with the only solution being to add more RAM or to recreate the pool.
 **Think carefully before enabling dedup!**
 This `article